Are Whole Life Insurance Polices Worth The Cost?

 If you borrow too much or withdraw more than your cash value can support, there may not be enough cash left to cover the cost of insurance and policy fees.
 This could lead to the cancellation of your policy and a loss of coverage.

-Additionally, if your policy cancels while you still have outstanding loans or withdrawals, the IRS may tax you heavily on the money you took out.
+Additionally, if your policy is canceled while you still have outstanding loans or withdrawals, the IRS may tax you heavily on the money you have taken out.

-Whether you are looking for lifelong coverage, opportunities to maximize cash value growth, or solutions for estate and business planning, there is a whole life insurance option for you.
+Whether you are looking for lifelong coverage, maximizing cash value growth, or solutions for estate and business planning, there is a whole life insurance option for you.